YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

-*The super massive black hole gripped the Messarian ship with the irresistible attraction of gravity.
-Gravity---that beneficial universal force that holds galaxies together and has allowed life to evolve on so many worlds, was now about to end the existence of the Messarian named Menos.
-Once past the event horizon there was no turning back.
+*The supermassive black hole gripped the Messarian ship with the irresistible attraction of gravity.
+Gravity---that beneficial universal force that holds galaxies together and has allowed life to evolve on so many worlds, was now about to end the existence of the Messarian.
+Once passed the event horizon there was no turning back.
 He had no choice.
 Balor's hunter frigates were closing fast.
 But they slowed when realising where his crippled ship was heading.
-The Messarian's telepathic connection to his bio-computer failed.
-He felt naked and vulnerable without it.

-All the Messarian could do was to wait and cling on to a microscopic straw of salvation.
+The Messarian ships' force-field was failing.
+His own personal protection bubble had almost burst.
+His telepathic connection with his bio-computer had been temporality severed.
+All he could do was to wait and cling on to a microscopic straw of salvation.
 He thought of what was to come and shivered at the thought of suffering spaghettification, where differences in gravity from his feet to his head would stretch him out.
-So he concentrated his thoughts on his home world, the holy planet of Messaria.
-Home to where the river of the Celestial Spirit flowed freely from the Blue Ice mountains, to bless all members of his race.
-In his imagination, he flew over green clouds and golden spires, and finally his home city came into view.

-Then the gushing river of once powerful memories slowed to barely a trickle.
-Could this retrograding possibly continue and where would it end?
+He felt so disorientated he wondered if this retrograding could possibly continue, and where would it end?
 His thoughts wrapped around a seemingly absurd but necessary question:

 "Is it possible to remember ones’ birth?
 The experts say no!
 The human hippocampus is not fully grown at birth."

-All he could do now was to wait and see and accept whatever fate had in store for him.
 Whatever his fate may be, time was running out.
-That is if time actually existed inside a super
+That is if time actually exists inside a super massive black hole....*

 “Christopher.
 That's not nice.
 I know you speak many languages but you shouldn’t gossip about other people’s private conversations.”

-Uncle Anthony shook his head.
+"OK.
+Take a deep breath and relax before you speak."
+Uncle Anthony advised.
 His drooping moustache twitched one way then the other.
+"Sorry" The boy said.

 "Too busy reading your Marvel comic books eh!
-But I'm sorry, I can’t let you go out there in this heat without a hat.
+But I'm sorry too.
+I can’t let you go out there in this heat without a hat.
 Heat stroke can be very debilitating and can even be fatal."

 She fished out a floppy wide-brimmed hat and gave it to her step cousin.

-"What's wrong with Marvel comic books, anyway", he grumbled to himself.
+"What's w-w- wrong with Marvel comic books, anyway", he grumbled to himself.

 This was Christopher Alexander's first holiday in Crete.
 Born in London, he had been waiting for what seemed ages for this visit.
 Crete was the island home of his parents, so he had grown up learning Greek as well as English.
 But he was so good with languages this was not a problem.
-In fact he had become so multi-lingual his teachers were utterly astonished.
-Yet his latest school report described his behaviour as being 'a bit childish at times' and that 'he was a bit of a mischievous prankster with a lot of growing up to do'.
+In fact he had become so multi-lingual his teachers were utterly astonished, for he was a nervous boy with a stammer Yet his latest school report described his behaviour as being 'a bit childish at times' and that 'he was a bit mischievous and had a lot of growing up to do'.